DexyMaroni/interview-prep/README.md

 ### Why separate files instead of one HTML file?
 Splitting structure (HTML), style (CSS), and behaviour (JS) into separate files follows the principle of separation of concerns.
 It makes each file easier to read and maintain independently.

-### Why GitHub Pages?
+### Why Netlify?
-Free, permanent static hosting that works directly from a GitHub repository.
-No server configuration required.
-HTTPS is included automatically, which is required for making API calls from the browser.
+Free static hosting with built-in serverless functions.
+Unlike GitHub Pages, Netlify allows server-side code — this is what makes it possible to store the API key securely in environment variables instead of the source code.
+HTTPS is included automatically.

 ### Why a flashcard UI?
 A plain list of questions works, but a flashcard adds a layer of interactivity that makes the tool genuinely useful for interview practice — not just reading, but actively testing recall.
 The flip animation is handled entirely in CSS using 3D transforms, with JavaScript only toggling a single class.